Spencer Albee

 Spencer Aaron Albee (born May 31, 1976) is an American musician, singer and songwriter from Portland, Maine.
-Albee has been a part of the Portland music scene for over two decades.
+Albee has been part of the Portland music scene for over two decades.
 Previously, Albee fronted As Fast As and was the keyboardist and backup singer for the band Rustic Overtones.
 Albee released the solo album Spencer in July 2013.

 Early life

 Albee was born in Dover, New Hampshire, and raised in the town of York, Maine, where he was influenced at an early age by his grandfather, a banjo player and music enthusiast.
 Early groups that influenced Albee included Paul McCartney, Harry Nilsson, Brian Wilson and David Bowie.
 In particular, Beatles bass player Paul McCartney left an indelible mark on Albee's musical development.

 Albee was first introduced to the piano by his parents, and without much formal training picked up the instrument mostly by ear.
 From there he dabbled in guitar (playing right-handed despite being a natural lefty), bass, tuba, recorder, harmonica, and accordion.
 He also developed his voice by singing in his school's chorus.